 - Overall, local businesses have an average of 4.42 stars on Google My Business

 - Senior living services, car dealerships, and hotels have the lowest average star ratings

 It’s a positive story for Google reviews, with every industry seeing an average star rating of over 4 stars.

 While there are of course businesses with low star ratings (more on this below), on the whole it seems that businesses are far more likely to have a positive rating than a negative one.

-And that’s great to see, since our Local Consumer Review Survey found that 57% of consumers wouldn’t use a business with an overall rating lower than 4 stars.
+And that’s great to see, since our 2019 Local Consumer Review Survey found that only 53% of consumers would consider using a business with less than 4 stars.
 With Google reviews being so prominent in SERPs (and the local pack and Local Services Ads in particular), these are likely to be strongly influencing purchase decisions, even for those who would never think to check a review site directly.

 Despite their high average number of reviews, car dealerships are among the industries with the lowest average star ratings.